During the COVID-19 pandemic, Banafshe Law Firm, PC will remain open.

 If you’re a motorcycle rider, you know there is nothing quite like being out on the open road with the wind at your back and the California sun on your skin.
 But what makes motorcycles so enjoyable can also make motorcycle accidents severe and even fatal.
 At Banafshe Law Firm, our Los Angeles motorcycle accident attorney has decades of combined experience helping people get back on their feet after a crash.
-We work to ensure that those responsible for the accident are held fully accountable and that insurance companies live up to their promises.
+Our team works to ensure that those responsible for the accident are held fully accountable and that insurance companies live up to their promises.
 We have a strong track record of successful results for clients in the courtroom and at the negotiating table.

 Our attorneys understand the pain and stress that comes with a motorcycle collision, for you and your family.
 We work diligently to our clients’ full compensation, including medical bills, pain and suffering, missed wages and the other financial implications of the accident.
 Our lawyers offer you the freedom to focus on your physical and emotional recuperation with the confidence that comes with knowing that we are fighting to get you the complete remedies available under the law.